sharif07Rahman/A-B-testing_-camapign/AB test_chi-square-test.md

 ---
 layout: post
 title: Assessing Campaign Performance Using Chi-Square Test For Independence
-image: "/posts/ab-testing-title-img.png"
+image: "/posts/A-B.png"
 tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]
 ---

-In this project we apply Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service!
+In this project Chi-Square Test For Independence (a Hypothesis Test) was applied to assess the performance of two types of mailers that were sent out to promote a new service!

 # Table of contents